grahama1970/web_llm_interactor/README.md

 # Send a single query
 ./cli.js query "What is quantum computing?"

+# Send a query and get response in JSON format (for AI agents)
+./cli.js query "What is quantum computing?" --format=json

+# Send a query using agent mode (headless + JSON output)
+./cli.js query "What is quantum computing?" --agent

 # Execute a list of tasks from a JSON file
 ./cli.js tasks example-tasks.json --headless --proxy brightdata